The-Spirit/C64_Prologic-Dos_Classic/README.md

 - CTRL + CRSR right sets the cursor 8 characters to the right
 - CTRL + CRSR below places the cursor in the bottom left corner of the screen
 - CTRL + Resetbutton bypasses resetvectors at $8000
+- CTRL slows down scroll listing (also works with directory output)
+- SHIFT stops scrolling listing (also works with directory output)
+- SHIFT LOCK stops scrolling listing and pressing any key scrolls one or more line(s) (also works with directory output)

 ## Floppy commands
 Similar to the DOS-Wedge 5.1:
 <pre>@              Error channel output
 @$             Directory Calling the directory
-@N:Name, ID    New or formatting a floppy disk
+@N:Name, ID    Formatting a (new) floppy disk
-@C:New=Old     Copy or rename a file under a new file name
+@C:New=Old     Copy file on the same disk
-@R:Neuer       Name = Alter Name Rename or rename a file
+@R:New=Old     Rename file from Old to New
 @S:Name        Scratch or delete the specified file
 @I             Initialize diskette
 @V             Validate diskette